bgcarlisle/Numbat/docs/quick-start.md

 # Numbat quick start guide

+Numbat is web application, designed to be installed on a web server.
+Numbat is not a laptop/desktop/mobile app.
+An administrator needs to install Numbat on a web server, but users only need a web browser to access it.

 This guide assumes that you have SSH access to a web server with Linux, Apache, MySQL and PHP installed.
 You will also need a MySQL database available with credentials that allow you full permissions to